The World Next Door (video game)

 The World Next Door is an indie visual novel and puzzle game developed by American studio Rose City Games and published by Viz Media.
 It was released for Nintendo Switch and Microsoft Windows on March 27, 2019 and March 28, 2019 respectively.
-The game revolves around a human teenager who becomes trapped in a parallel universe, Emrys, and must escape before she perishes.
-The game received mixed reviews from critics, who praised its story, combat and art, but criticized its short length as limiting the potential for plot development, and called its puzzles too brief and easy.
+It revolves around a human teenager who becomes trapped in a parallel universe, Emrys, and must escape before she perishes.
+It received mixed reviews from critics, who praised its story, combat and art, but criticized its short length as limiting the potential for plot development, and called its puzzles too brief and easy.

 Plot

 The game revolves around a human teenager, Jun, who wins a ticket that allows her to visit a parallel universe called Emrys, the path to which only opens up for a few days every 20 years.
-However, she gets marooned there when she fails to return to the portal before it closes.
+She is marooned there when she fails to return to the portal before it closes.
 Since humans can only last a short time within Emrys, she teams up with Liza, an Emrys native and her pen pal, to find a way to reopen the portal and return home.